Human Motion Transfer with 3D Constraints and Detail Enhancement: Experiments

-\subsubsection{Effect of number of source frames on results}
+\subsubsection{Effect of Number of Source Frames on Results}

-The previous motion transfer methods such as \cite{chan18:every_dance_now} and \cite{wang2018vid2vid} only use target frames at training stage, and the quality of their generative model is not directly related to the number of source frames.
-While in our method, source frames and target are both involved in training.
-Therefore, it's meaningful to explore the influence of source frames number on the generated results.
-We carry out experiments on all subjects and record the averaged evaluation of generated iamge quality with respect to the ration of source frames number to target when the number of target frames is fixed, as is shown in Fig~\ref{fig:loss}.
-Note that we choose inception score as metric.
-It can be seen that the loss has converged when the ratio is around 0.5.
+The previous motion transfer methods such as \cite{chan18:every_dance_now} and \cite{wang2018vid2vid} only use target frames at the training stage, and the quality of their generative models is \hbmajor{thus} not directly related to the number of source frames.
+While in our method, source and target frames are both involved in training.
+Therefore, it is meaningful to explore the influence of source frame number\hbmajor{s} on the \hbmajor{quality of} generated results.
+We carry out experiments on all subjects and record the average evaluation of generated image quality with respect to the ratio of source frame number to target when the number of target frames is fixed, as shown in Fig.~\ref{fig:loss}.
+We choose \hbmajor{the} inception score as the metric.
+It can be seen that the loss has converged when the ratio is around 0.5, which serves as a guidance for the data preparation. }